-- A PIN (Personal Identification Number).
-This number will be used to electronically sign your Free Application for Federal Student Aid (FAFSA).
-Both you and one parent, if you are a dependent student, will need a PIN.
-You can obtain them at www.pin.ed.gov.
-Please allow at least 24 hours to receive a PIN.
+- A FSA username and password.
+This will be used to electronically sign your Free Application for Federal Student Aid (FAFSA).
+Both you and one parent, if you are a dependent student, will need a FSA username and password.
+You can obtain them at https://studentaid.gov.

 Next, complete the Free Application for Federal Student Aid (FAFSA).
-You can do this several different ways:
+You can do this two different ways:

 - Additional documentation may be required when Northeast receives your FAFSA information electronically; corrections could delay the award process.

 Option B – If you do not have access to the internet, send the following to the Northeast Financial Aid Office for verification; your FAFSA will be submitted electronically by Northeast Community College: